id-tarzanych/countries/README.txt

    Use country_load() instead.

-3) countries_get_countries() will throw an Exception if you attempt to use it to lookup an invalid property.
+3) countries_get_countries() will throw an Exception if you attempt to use it to lookup an invalid property (latter removed in 7.x-2.2).

 4) CRUD functions have been completely refactored.